-In-class work activities
+In-class work activities (0.72 credits, 18 hours)

 Modality Name Typ.
 Grp.
 Description Hours Theory classes Large group (G) Theory classes allow a detailed exposition of the most important aspects of each topic, especially the new concepts.
 They also allow a special focus on the most difficult issues, where students need more learning support.
 Finally, they also facilitate the understanding of the context in which each topic is placed, including the relationships between the different topics.
 Theory classes will take up a total of 10 hours per student.
 At the end of each theory topic, exercises of application and consolidation of the theory will be solved in class.
-10 Practical classes Large group (G) Practical classes will take up a total of 6 hours per student.
+10 Practical classes Large group (G) Large group (G) Practical classes will take up a total of 6 hours per student.
 There will be two types of practical classes.
-On one hand, there will be 4 hours of computer-based classes to deepen the understanding of the theory and to alllow the student to apply the theoretical concepts to practice datasets.
-The free econometric package GRETL will be used to this end.
-On the other hand, a 2-hour class will be dedicated to the individual presentation of the first draft of the course project, which consists of a written report analysing and interpreting tourism data using the tools learned in the course.
-Following their presentation, students will receive feedback and will be given more time to improve their project according to the feedback received.
-The presentation will be worth 10% of the final mark.
+On one hand, there will be 4 hours of computer-based classes to deepen the understanding of the theory and to allow the student to apply the theoretical concepts to practice datasets.
+Statistical data analysis sofware will be used to this end.
+On the other hand, a 2-hour class will be dedicated to theoretical exercises.
 6 Assessment Large group (G) A final exam will be given in the last class in order to assess the understanding of the whole course.
-The duration of the final exam will be 1.5 hours and it may include theory questions, exercises, questions regarding the interpretation of computer output, and one question asking for a brief abstract of the course project.
+The duration of the final exam will be 2 hours and it may include theory questions, exercises, questions regarding the interpretation of computer output.
 The final exam is worth 50% of the final mark.
 2

 At the beginning of the semester a schedule of the subject will be made available to students through the UIBdigital platform.
 The schedule shall at least include the dates when the continuing assessment tests will be conducted and the hand-in dates for the assignments.
-In addition, the lecturer shall inform students as to
+In addition, the lecturer shall inform students as to whether the subject work plan will be carried out through the schedule or through another way included in the Aula Digital platform.